Caring for someone in pain

 You may be reading this because you are caring for someone with cancer-related pain.
-Caring for someone who is in pain can be very difficult and stressful.
-It’s natural to feel upset and helpless at times – it can be distressing to watch someone you love suffer.
+Caring for someone who is in pain can be challenging and stressful.
+It’s natural to feel upset and helpless at times – it can be distressing to see someone close to you suffer.

 Questions you may like to ask:

-- What if the person with cancer asks for more pain medicine?
+- What if they ask for more pain medicine?

 - Should I keep opioids locked up?

 - Can a person taking opioids sign legal documents?

 - When should I call the medical team?

 - What if they lose consciousness?

 Only the person with cancer can know how much pain they feel.
 If you have been using a pain scale together, this can help you both communicate about the need for extra doses.
-The person with cancer may be experiencing breakthrough pain and may need a top-up dose.
+The person with cancer may be having breakthrough pain and may need a top-up dose.
 If this occurs regularly, they should see their doctor again for advice on managing it.

-If you’re still worried the person with cancer is taking or wanting to take too much medicine, talk with their doctor about the dose they can safely have and other ways to help manage the pain.
+If you’re still worried that the person with cancer is taking, or wanting to take, too much medicine (particularly if the medicine is an opioid) talk with their doctor about the dose they can safely have and other ways to help manage the pain.

 When someone signs a legal document, such as a will, they must have capacity.
 This means they must be aware of what they are signing and fully understand the consequences of doing so.
 If they lack capacity, the documents can be contested later.

 If a person’s ability to reason is affected by taking opioids, it makes sense to delay important decisions until the impairment has passed.
-Ask your GP or specialist to assess whether the person with cancer is fit to sign a legal document or talk to a lawyer about this before the document is signed.
+Ask your GP or specialist to assess whether the person with cancer is fit to sign a legal document or talk to a lawyer about this before any document is signed.

 Call a doctor or nurse for advice if the person with cancer:

 - becomes suddenly sleepy or confused

 - hasn’t had a bowel motion for three days or more

 - is vomiting and cannot take the pain relief